Component: Form management - Data management

 Validation rule setting

-- This setting is for selecting the rule for the specific validations of the field.
-For example: In submission form, the input value of the field CVR number must be unique, have correct format, and exist in the CVR data.
+- This setting is for selecting the rule for the field's specific validations.
+For example: In the submission form, the input value of the CVR number field must be unique, have the correct format, and exist in the CVR data.

 - The setting section includes the following fields: